-STL plc has recently acquired another company, which they have incorporated in to their business as a subsidiary.
+STL plc has recently acquired another company, which they have incorporated into their business as a subsidiary.
 This subsidiary subsequently suffered significant financial loss, when they lost a contract with one of its major customers.
 This loss has caused a sharp fall in STL plc's share value.

-You are advised that at a recent shareholder meeting, a number of shareholders expressed dissatisfaction with STL plc's Board of Directors stating that they should have foreseen the loss of the contract prior to the acquisition.
+You are advised that at a recent shareholder meeting, several shareholders expressed dissatisfaction with STL plc's Board of Directors stating that they should have foreseen the loss of the contract prior to the acquisition.